shawn-nyk/tp/docs/UserGuide.md

 ### User Profile

-Note: You must be viewing the **Profile** page in order to execute these commands.
+Note: You must be on the **Profile** page in order to execute these commands.

 Your user profile can contain 3 categories of information.